-The 7th month of the year is an outstanding one
+The 7th month of the year brings us Independence Day and Canada Day.

 In the Georgian calendar, the calendar that most of the world uses, July is the seventh month.
 However, on the Roman calendar, it was actually the fifth month and was call Quintilis, which meant fifth.
 Later in 46 B.C., Caesar gave 31 days and the Roman Senates named the month Julius in honor of Caesar.
 In northern hemisphere, July is usually the hottest month of the year when it is actually a winter time in southern hemisphere.
 It gets very cold in Antarctica and cold and rainy in South America.
 Because there isn't much rain in July, the grass loses its greenness.
 Moreover, the abundance of flowers and insects occur in July.